 Jane was appointed Medical Director in July 2009.
 Jane has 16 years experience at Kingston Hospital as Consultant Obstetrician and Gynaecologist.
 Jane has held a number of leadership roles within the Trust, both in clinical management roles in the Women and Child Health Division, and most recently as the Trust's Director of Education from 2002 – 2009.

-Sarah Tedford - Chief Operating Officer
+Sarah Tedford - Deputy Chief Executive